pingcap/docs-cn/grafana-performance-overview-dashboard.md

 - CPU-Avg: Average CPU utilization of all TiKV instances
 - CPU-Delta: Maximum CPU utilization of all TiKV instances minus minimum CPU utilization of all TiKV instances
 - CPU-MAX: Maximum CPU utilization among all TiKV instances
-- IO-Avg：Average MBps of all TiKV instances
+- IO-Avg: Average MBps of all TiKV instances
 - IO-Delt: Maximum MBps of all TiKV instances minus minimum MBps of all TiKV instances
 - IO-MAX: Maximum MBps of all TiKV instances